haihala/whoops-all-grapplers/docs/2. Areas/characters/serious contender/Ryan.md

 ## Writeup
 Ryan is a 50-something year old half asian half white dude who has been "doing this for a while".
 He is an obvious "Loganification" of Ryu.

-He doesn't leap during a shoryuken, his fireballs are small, he uses some simple gadgets to help him move around.
-His shins and forearms have metal braces that he uses to attack.
+He doesn't leap during a shoryuken, his fireballs are small, but ultimately he trusts his technique which he has honed throughout the years.

 ## Mechanics
-Ryan gathers something like "Hype" when he does stuff that is traditionally seen as hard (frame perfect timings, landing the counter)

-Counter hits?
-Anti-tippers?
+### Frail
+- Hitting an opponent (more on block) will make [[Ryan]] go frail
+- Each hit does less damage than the previous one
+- Lasts over the rounds

+## Items
+Drugs
+- Buying them removes the downsides of [[#Frail]] and even gets you above the baseline
+- Each time you buy, the price goes up a bit
+	- Starts at a no-brainer low cost
+- Not buying them will lead into withdrawal, which makes him a bit slower

 ## Moves
 ### Jab
-- `F`
+- `f`
 - Quick jab

 ### Sweep
 ### Backhand
-- Back + `F`
+- Back + `f`
 - Similar to Guile's Spinning Back Knuckle

 ### Parry/super block/?
-- `H`
+- `h`
 - This has to do *something*

 ### Hail mary
-- Forwards + `H`
+- Forwards + `h`
 - Lunges forwards, somewhat similarly to fafnir
 - Can be used mid dash for easy kara like cancel

 ### Dragon counter
-- Dragon punch motion + `H`
+- Dragon punch motion + `h`
 - Shoryuken that is also a counter, doesn't go off unless hit during startup
 - Pulls the opponent across and launches them in the air

 ### Fireball
-- Quarter Circle Forward + `H`
+- Quarter Circle Forward + `h`
 - Quick and small fireball that goes about half screen or less
 - Looks wimpy but can be cancelled into stuff